 Our California criminal defense attorneys will highlight the following in this article:

-- 1. The Legal Definition of a Habitual Sexual Offender
+- 1. What is the Legal Definition of a Habitual Sexual Offender?

 - 4. Related Offenses

-1. The Legal Definition of a Habitual Sexual Offender
+1. What is the Legal Definition of a Habitual Sexual Offender?

 California Penal Code 667.71(a) states: